ghmcadams/vscode-lintlens/README.md

 ## Known Issues

-- Does not support globally installed eslint or plugin packages
+- Does not support globally installed eslint or plugin packages (must be installed in the currently open workspace)
 - ESLint v4.15.0 added an official location for rules to store a URL to their documentation in the rule metadata in [eslint/eslint#9788](https://github.com/eslint/eslint/pull/9788).
 This adds the URL to all the existing rules so anything consuming them can know where their documentation is without having to resort to external packages to guess.
 If your plugin hasn't included this metadata, its possible you have an older version that needs to be updated.
-- Parsing js configs (flat or legacy) is somewhat limited.
+- Parsing js configs (flat and legacy) is somewhat limited, but should work in almost all cases.
   - Simple exporting of a config works
   - Exporting from a variable works
   - Finding rules through rest spread works

-  Beyond that, parsing could be improved
+  - Beyond that, parsing could be improved

-  Additionally, the language mode must match `javascript` or `javascriptreact`.
+  - Additionally, the language mode must match `javascript` or `javascriptreact`.